dotnet/AspNetCore.Docs/aspnetcore/blazor/call-web-api.md

 Typed <xref:System.Net.Http.HttpClient> uses one or more of the app's <xref:System.Net.Http.HttpClient> instances, default or named, to return data from one or more web API endpoints.

 > [!NOTE]
 > An alternative to using a typed <xref:System.Net.Http.HttpClient> is to use a named <xref:System.Net.Http.HttpClient> from an <xref:System.Net.Http.IHttpClientFactory>.
-For more informaiton, see the [Named `HttpClient` with `IHttpClientFactory`](#named-httpclient-with-ihttpclientfactory) section.
+For more information, see the [Named `HttpClient` with `IHttpClientFactory`](#named-httpclient-with-ihttpclientfactory) section.

 Add the [`Microsoft.Extensions.Http`](https://www.nuget.org/packages/Microsoft.Extensions.Http) NuGet package to the app.